 The importance of biodiversity

 New Zealand’s marine biodiversity is ecologically important because it is unique and of international importance – many of our species are not found anywhere else on Earth.
-Biodiversity also has intrinsic value – the value of the variety of life itself – and creates ecosystems that allow organisms to flourish in an interdependent web of life.
+Biodiversity also has intrinsic value – the value of the variety of life itself – and creates ecosystems24 that allow organisms to flourish in an interdependent25 web of life.
 Some of these species have commercial value to us as food and sources of potential medicines.
 Our relatively unspoiled marine environment also has economic value for tourism and our fishing industry.
 Finally, of cultural significance is that Māori have a special affinity with the oceans in a non-material way, and this is recognised in the Treaty of Waitangi.

 Nature of science